NanderTGA/msgroom-orm/README.md

 ### Blocking users

-Blocking users is very simple, you just add their ID or session ID to `client.blockedIDs` or `client.blockedSessionIDs` respectively.
+To block a user, add their ID or session ID to `client.blockedIDs` or `client.blockedSessionIDs` respectively.
 These 2 properties are [Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set)s.

-You can then check if a user is blocked using `client.isblocked()`.
+You can then check if a user is blocked using `client.isBlocked()`.
 Any events caused by blocked users will be ignored, so you likely won't need this method.
 This method accepts either